Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Concluding remarks

-Under the assumption that a decision outcome is a piece of information decision taking is technically equivalent to the promotion of the preliminary decision outcome to a definite status, assuming in addition that the features required by the definition of decision are present indeed.
-It all has to do with information status, information classification, communication, information visibility, adherence to protocols, information processing workflow, and it is embedded in a multi-threaded setting.
-Assuming in addition that choice, however sophisticated in a practical case, plays a supportive role only, decision taking becomes an information processing competence.
-Writing informatics for information processing it follows that decision taking is an informatics competence.
+Under the assumption that a decision outcome is a piece of information, decision taking is an act of information production.
+Often decision taking merely amounts to the promotion of a preliminary decision outcome, as produced during decision preparation, to a definite status.
+Decision taking depends on various concepts (competences, abilities) known from informaticology: adapting information status, information classification, managing communication and even broadcasting, managing information visibility, adherence to protocols, and information processing workflow.
+Further decision taking is often embedded in a multi-threaded setting.
+Assuming in addition that choice, however sophisticated in a practical case, plays a supportive role only, decision taking becomes primarily a competence which to a significant extent belongs to informaticology.